Meridian Idaho Temple: History

-The temple's design incorporates seismic standards above the code requirements, including its exterior cladding.
+The temple's design has seismic standards above the code requirements, including its exterior cladding.
 The cladding is connected to the steel frame so that it discharges energy through a rocking motion and acts like a buffer in the event of an earthquake.
 The temple interior includes marble quarried from Egypt, Italy, and Spain.
 According to the church, the temple's design includes the syringa (Idaho' state flower) and golds, blues and greens in the wool rugs and stained glass, reflecting Idaho harvest and nature.

-In 2020, like all the church's other temples, the Meridian Idaho Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Meridian Idaho Temple was closed for a time in response to the COVID-19 pandemic.